20th Annual Duthoy Scholarship Program

-William Howard Taft University is excited to announce the 19th Annual Dr. Roger J. Duthoy Scholarship Program for our Doctor of Education (EdD), including three emphasis options: Leadership & Management, Technology & Leadership, and Charter School Administration.
+William Howard Taft University is excited to announce the 20th Annual Dr. Roger J. Duthoy Scholarship Program for our Doctor of Education (EdD), including three concentrations: Leadership & Management, Technology & Leadership, and Charter School Administration.
 Our normal tuition is $420/month.
 Considering the average completion time of 36 months, you could save around $15,120 with our full scholarship!

-- Our courses are 100% online independent study – study anywhere, at any time, on any device.
+- Courses are 100% online independent study – study anywhere, at any time, on any device.

-Our Doctor of Education programs are structured to develop skills and knowledge to help school administrators and individuals with public or private school teaching experience who are interested in advancing to higher levels of administration.
-Overall, our EdD programs will help you demonstrate high quality communication and writing skills, become more critical of the status quo, and be well prepared to initiate school and process improvement based on solid reasoning backed by valid research.**
+Our Doctor of Education programs are structured to develop skills and knowledge to help school administrators and individuals with public or private school teaching experience advance to higher levels of administration.
+Our EdD students will learn essential communication and writing skills, become more critical of the status quo, and be prepared to initiate school and process improvement based on solid reasoning backed by valid research.**